epanov1602/FRC-8630-2024/README.md

 We already did most of the work above, now we can use the pick-up functionality but we need to add visual aiming ahead of pickup.
 ```
   private Command makeApproachAndPickupNoteCommand(double armAngleAfterPickup) {
-    // raise arm to get it out of the way of blocking the camera
+    // raise arm to 80 degrees, to get it out of the way of blocking the camera
     var raiseArm = new RaiseArm(m_arm, 80, 0);

     // stop approaching the note visually when it's at -16 degrees below horizon, at our feet